JoshTumath/joshtumath-11ty/src/posts/2014-02-28-classes-and-modules-javascripts-missing-ingredients.md

 ---
-title: 'Classes and modules: JavaScript''s missing ingredients'
+title: "Classes and modules: JavaScript's missing ingredients"
 date: '2014-02-28'
 tags:
   - programming
   - web
 ---

 The development of EcmaScript 6 is coming along smoothly.
 But with so much talk about iterators, generators, more useful variable declarations using `const` and `let`, arrow functions, default parameters and rest parameters (which are  – admittedly – very exciting new features), there’s very little talk on what – I think – will be the most exciting and influential features of ES6: classes and modules.